piksel/Uppo/README.md

 ### Usage

-`uppo PORT "SHORT DESCRIPTION"`
+    uppo PORT "SHORT DESCRIPTION"

 ### Operation

-Tries to add a port-mapping on all local routers (devices with a WANIPConnection service) from the port `PORT` on the router to the port `PORT` on the computer which runs it.
+Tries to add a port-mapping on all local routers (devices with a WANIPConnection service) from the port `PORT` on the router to the port `PORT` on the computer which runs it, using the description `DESCRIPTION`.
 It's a bit crappy right now and you cannot have different source and target ports, also you cannot specify origin IP.